BSoDium/voxelife/README.md

-# Four-dimensional Game of life simulation
+# Three-dimensional Game of life simulation

-This is a proof of concept for a four-dimensional game of life simulation.
+This is a proof of concept for a three-dimensional game of life simulation.
 It is written in C++ and uses OpenGL for rendering.

 ## Installation